Rica-NHS/Portofolio/README.md

 # Portofolio
-Name : Rica Ning Nurhasanah
+Owner : Rica Ning Nurhasanah

 this is about my portofolio